intel/inference-model-manager/docs/exampleinstallation.md

-# Example installation guide for IMM deployment with Ldap
+# Example installation guide for IMM deployment with Ldap, MinIo and self-signed certificates
 ## Requirements checklist
 - Kubernetes cluster 1.8 or above, with RBAC enabled and access to api-server
 - Access to Minio compatible storage